ibm-js/delite/docs/Invalidating.md

 }
 ```

-In which case the "a" property won't be part of the hash object passed to `refreshRendering()` function.
+In which case the "a" property won't be part of the hash object passed to the `refreshRendering()` function.

 <a name="using"></a>
 ## Using Invalidating